Constraint effective action and critical correlation functions at fixed magnetization: Introduction

 \section{Introduction}

 Continuous phase transitions exhibit universal behavior, characterized by scaling laws of correlation functions and critical exponents, independent of microscopic details.
 A striking manifestation of this universality arises in the probability distribution function (PDF) of macroscopic observables, such as the order parameter.
 Near criticality, when the correlation length diverges, the central limit theorem, valid when variables are weakly correlated, fails due to strong, system-wide correlations.
 Instead, the PDF of the order parameter adopts a universal, non-Gaussian form described by a scaling function called the rate function \cite{Bouchaud1990}.
-The study of such PDFs has been the subject of intense theoretical and numerical \cite{Bruce1979,Binder1981,Binder1981a,Rudnick1985,Eisenriegler1987,kuti_supercomputing_1988,Nicolaides1988,Brankov1989,Bruce1992,Tsypin1994,Hilfer1995,Esser1995,Chen1996,Bruce1997,Rudnick1998,Tsypin2000,Portelli_02,Hilfer2003,Hilfer2005,Malakis2014,Xu2020,Balog2022,rancon_probability_2025,sahu_generalization_2025,balog_universal_2025,sahu_probability_2025,sahu_critical_2025}, as well as experimental \cite{BHP_1,joubaud_experimental_2008,Takeuchi2010,allemand_observation_2025} works.
+The study of such PDFs has been the subject of intense theoretical and numerical, as well as experimental, works.
+On the theoretical side, scaling theory and field-theoretical analyses within perturbative renormalization group (RG) have clarified how critical fluctuations lead to universal, non-Gaussian PDFs in the Ising and $O(N)$ universality class \cite{Bruce1979,Rudnick1985,Eisenriegler1987,Brankov1989,Bruce1992,Hilfer1995,Esser1995,Chen1996,Bruce1997,Rudnick1998,Portelli_02,sahu_generalization_2025,sahuCriticalProbabilityDistributions2025a,Sahu_2026}.
+These theoretical studies were confirmed by extensive numerical Monte Carlo (MC) simulations, which quantitatively confirmed finite-size scaling, universality of the full distribution, and the structure of its tails \cite{Binder1981,Binder1981a,kuti_supercomputing_1988,Nicolaides1988,Tsypin1994,Tsypin2000,Hilfer2003,Hilfer2005,Malakis2014,Xu2020}.
+More recently, a functional renormalization group (FRG) approach has been used to revisit the problem, providing a systematic framework to compute critical PDFs \cite{Balog2022,rancon_probability_2025,balog_universal_2025}.
+Experimentally, universal non-Gaussian fluctuations of macroscopic observables have been reported in a variety of settings, ranging from turbulence and interfacial growth to equilibrium critical points in ultracold atoms \cite{BHP_1,joubaud_experimental_2008,Takeuchi2010,allemand_observation_2025}.

 For the paradigmatic case of the Ising model at its critical temperature $T_c$, the PDF of the magnetization density $\hat s = L^{-d}\sum_i \hat s_i$ (with $\hat s_i$ local spins, $L$ system size, and $d$ spatial dimension) scales exponentially with system volume, $P_L(\hat s = s) \sim e^{-L^d I(s)}$.
 The scaling hypothesis predicts that the rate function $I(s)$ is universal, governed by the anomalous dimension $\eta$, and a function of the rescaled variable $\tilde s = L^{(d-2+\eta)/2} s$.
 Moreover, away from criticality, universality persists more generally, defining an entire family of universal scaling functions parameterized by the ratio $L/\xi_{\infty}$, where $\xi_\infty$ is the bulk correlation length.